This post is also available in: French

 Visit Clervaux town and Castle

 Clervaux is located in the far north of Luxembourg, along the Belgian border.
 It has only been a town for a little over 100 years, although the castle dates to the 12th century.
 It was one of the areas in the infamous Battle of the Bulge during World War II; the castle was destroyed by fire but has since been rebuilt.
 Inside Clervaux Castle there are several exhibitions on both the town and its role in the Second World War, along with a US Sherman tank and a German 88 anti-tank/anti-aircraft artillery piece.
 A second exhibition inside the castle display models of all the castle and palaces in Luxembourg.
 Finally, Edward Steichen’s Family of Man series is housed here.
 The Family of Man is a photography collection dedicated to the expression of humanity and what binds us as a collective world.

 The oldest parts of Clervaux Castle date to the 12th century, while the remaining towers and large palace date to the 14th century.
 It sits above the town on a rocky outcrop along a bend in the River Clerve in Luxembourg’s north.
 The castle houses the town’s administrative offices as well as the museums listed above.

 Explore the Valley of the Moselle

-The Moselle River forms the Luxembourg-German border, and is one of the world’s premiere wine regions.
+The Moselle River forms the Luxembourg-German border and is one of the world’s premier wine regions.
 It is most well-known for its Riesling wines.
 Popular activities here include wine-tasting at Grevenmacher and visiting the wine cellar caves at Bernard-Massard.
 Another great option is to take a river cruise, which highlights the interesting castles along the river.
-We went in the late afternoon, and unfortunately the wine cellars were closed.
+We went in the late afternoon, and unfortunately, the wine cellars were closed.
 Instead, we had some local wines and cheeses at Bistro Quai, in town along the Moselle River.
 There are plenty of great dining options along this tourist promenade.